eaamankwah/deploy-diabetes-prediction-model-with-azureml/README.md

 ## **Overview**

 This project is final capstone of the Udacity Azure ML Engineering Nanodegree.
-In this project, I built and optimized Azure to configure a cloud-based machine learning production model.
-I deployed and tested the best model through an endpoint of the deployed model.
+The objective of the project was to train a machine learning model, deploy and consume the best model endpoint.
+I used Azure Machine Learning SDK for Python to set up experiments to run the machine learning workflows.
+The training of the dataset was accomplished in two ways:
+*AutoML runs  and
+*HyperDrive optimization of model hyperparameters of a Scikit-learn Logistic Regression.

 ## **Workspace and Architecture**